 The Centre for the History of Violence explores every aspect of the history of violence, including concepts of violence, representations of violence, questions of interpersonal violence and issues of political and cultural violence.

-History of Violence brings together internationally renowned scholars, post-doctoral fellows, graduates and undergraduates from across the humanities and social sciences – anthropology, art, criminology, film, history, international relations, law, literature, philosophy, psychology, political science and sociology.
+The University of Newcastle's (UON) History of Violence brings together internationally renowned scholars, post-doctoral fellows, graduates and undergraduates from across the humanities and social sciences – anthropology, art, criminology, film, history, international relations, law, literature, philosophy, psychology, political science and sociology.

 - Find out more about Centre for the History of Violence research.